milescarberry/NoBroker-Playwright-Scraper/README.md

 The scraped data goes beyond just monthly rental prices.
 This data dives deep into each property, revealing exact addresses or locality details, whether it's a spacious independent house or an apartment (and on which floor!), the total number of floors, and even nearby landmarks.
 Plus, get the inside scoop on resident amenities, water source (municipal or borewell), listing/reactivation dates, proximity to the nearest metro station, etc.

-For each metro station, the data on the nearby properties is stored in a dictionary format and is then inserted inside a MongoDB collection in the ascending order of the insertion timestamp.
+For each metro station, the data on the nearby properties is stored in a nested dictionary format and is then inserted inside a MongoDB collection in the ascending order of the insertion timestamp.

+Since each run takes around 40 minutes on my machine, the scraper is scheduled to run again every 75 minutes after it finishes.

+The dependencies for the scraper are listed in './nobroker_playwright/requirements_.txt'.

+CMD command for running the scraper:

+`python ./nobroker_playwright/rental_scrape.py`